 Osool Poultry Listed by qilin Ransomware Group

 On May 28, 2026, Osool Poultry appeared on the leak site operated by the qilin ransomware group.
-The company’s internal files were exfiltrated during a ransomware attack, and the group has now made samples of that data publicly available.
+The company’s internal files were allegedly exfiltrated during a ransomware attack, and the group has now made samples of that data publicly available.

-Confirmed Details of the Incident
+Reported Details of the Incident

 Public reporting indicates that Osool Poultry was listed on the qilin leak portal on May 28, 2026.
 The data consists of internal files taken after the ransomware operators gained access to the company’s systems.
 The exact number of people whose personal information is contained in the files remains unknown.
 No detailed inventory of the exposed records has been released by either the victim or the attackers.